snipsco/play-mongo-bson/lib/README.md

 Play Mongo BSON
 =================================

-A mongo client for Play Framework using scala macros to serialize/deserialize case class as BSON documents.
+A Scala MongoDB client for Play Framework using macros to serialize/deserialize case class as BSON documents.

 Configuration